 Accessible from the left-hand navigation, the Dry Goods Explorer can be pre-filtered to either Additives or Packaging.

-The Dry Goods Explorer provides a list of all additives and packaging in inventory and allows you to filter by text field, category, type, tag, owner (if applicable), and archiving status.
+The Dry Goods Explorer provides a list of all additives and packaging in inventory and allows you to filter by text field, category (Additive or Packaging), type, tag, owner (if applicable), and archived status.

 New additives and packaging items can be added by clicking on either the '+Receive additive' or '+Receive packaging" buttons in the top right corner.